panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 Now let's introduce the symbol `A <: B` &mdash; meaning *"A is a subtype of B"*.

-For example, because `Admin` is a subtype of `User`, now you could write shorter:
+Because `Admin` is a subtype of `User`, now you could write shorter:

 ```
 Admin <: User